 Tuesday August 2nd, 2022, 0820-1600

-Rattlesnake Gulch to Oroville, WEBO mm 616.2, Segment 6 Pasayten Wilderness
+Rattlesnake Gulch to Oroville, WEBO mm 616.2, Section 6 Pasayten Wilderness

 24 miles, Gain 1160′, Loss 1430′, elevation 945′

 Suddenly my mouth felt very dry, it was very hot, and I had a headache that wouldn’t go away.
 I put up my umbrella and toughed it out.
 At least the road was nice, with almost no traffic, and the scenery wide open to view the steep hills surrounding the valley.
 I felt like I was walking through the deserts of Arizona more than I was walking only 3 miles south of the Canadian border.
 It was kind of a strange area.
 Thank goodness I’d walked the other hot and dry areas surrounding Oroville and Republic back when the hills were still green and oozing with water from all the recent rain.
-Plus when the temps had been in the 50’s, not the 100’s.
+The temps had been between 50 and 70 degrees, not the 100’s.

 I marched on and on…keep walking, that’s a thing I’m good at.
 After another few miles I came to some campsites that allowed river access.
 A local guy gave me some water from his jug and I also pulled some from the river, which was at least flowing fast in that spot.
 I laid down in the river and had my lunch.
 All this helped revive me.
 My thermometer read 97 in the shade.
 Ugh.

 We didn’t see any other hikers doing this foolish thing that we were doing all day.
 Most hitch past this road walk…for good reason.
 It’s not that the road is dangerous…it was definitely not on a Tuesday, at least.
 It’s just so dang hot and exposed.
 Still, in the end, I was glad I did it.
-It felt like too significant of a part to miss.
-As for the remaining 3 miles south of town…I’d had high hopes of grabbing a loaner bike and riding the distance to at least connect my heart rates.
-But as soon as we got back to town, I had to run to the post office to get somethings off before it closed, then collapse in the bed of the hotel.
+It felt like too significant of a distance to miss.
+As for the remaining 2.5 miles south of town…I’d had high hopes of grabbing a loaner bike and riding the distance to at least connect my heart rates.
+But as soon as we got back to town, I had to run to the post office to get some things mailed off before it closed, then collapsed on the bed of the hotel.
 I was absolutely gutted.
 The man next door, Tom I think his name was, saw us arrive and took pity.
 I guess we looked pretty destroyed.
 He gave us some of his sodas and later bought us a pizza.
 The people in this small town were all so kind.
 Most thanks to Alison, Tom, and Kevin at the motel.
 We demolished the pizza and I drank probably 2 liters of soda in one sitting.
 Then I passed out.
-What a day!
+What a day.